Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

 ~ They are partnered with well-known Eco-friendly kiwi brands: [Eco store](https://ecostore.com/nz/) + [Earthwise](https://earthwise.co.nz/)

+~ Has few Packages options, I've got the Complete Kitchen package (unfortunately the [package specials](https://www.thehonesteco.nz/packages) is not available at the moment)

+1 x Dish Washing Liquid 5L\
+1 x Multi-Purpose Cleaner 5L\
+1 x The Honest Eco Dish Washing Liquid bottle\
+1 x The Honest Eco All Purpose bottle

 ~ First and foremost, it does the purpose, cuts down on packaging that significantly helps to reduce plastic in your household. \
-[The Honest Eco](https://www.thehonesteco.nz/shop) has a refill service or else you can take your own containers or jars to your nearest [Refill Nation Station by Eco Store](https://ecostore.com/nz/storelocator/refill/) to fill up meaning you never have to buy plastic bottles again.
+[The Honest Eco](https://www.thehonesteco.nz/shop) has their own refill service or else you can take your own containers or jars to your nearest [Refill Nation Station by Eco Store](https://ecostore.com/nz/storelocator/refill/) to fill up meaning you never have to buy plastic bottles again.
 How incredible is this concept of refilling?
 LOVE it!

 [The Honest Eco](https://www.thehonesteco.nz/shop) Refill Service Process